pear/Net_SMTP/README.rst

 .. _Base64: https://www.php.net/manual/en/function.base64-encode.php

-PLAIN (DEPRECATED)
+PLAIN
 -----

-**DEPRECATED**
-This authentication method is no longer secure and should be avoided.
+This authentication method is no longer secure and should only be used local or via an TLS encrypted connection.

 The PLAIN authentication method sends the user's password in plain text.